mhausenblas/aws-container-security-survey-2019/README.md

 *68 out of 68 people answered this question*

-If the answer to Q7 was "Yes", the following questions were asked, additionally:
+If the answer to Q7 was "Yes", the following questions Q8 to Q11 were asked, additionally:

 ## Q8: Kubernetes: network policies